Geoalert/urban-mapping/README.md

 If you'd like to help us with documentation, integration of datasets into third-party applications like JOSM, RapID, etc., or promote this project, please check out the [issues](https://github.com/Geoalert/urban-mapping/issues) or create one to submit your request.
 You can also contact us directly at [hello@geoalert.io](mailto:hello@geoalert.io)

-## API

-In case you don't want to downloald the whole thing for one region - we provide API to extract features from datasets by polygon area.
-The service streams geojson features, producing a chunked stream as an http response.
-It should be safe to fetch reasonably large pieces of data.
-The output data is in `GeoJSON` format.

-For now the service is terminated.

 ## License

 Open datasets are created based on ["Mapbox Satellite"](https://www.mapbox.com/maps/satellite) in order to be compatible with the OpenStreetMap license and contribution guides.

 All data in this project is licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).
 The input imagery data is copyrighted by the data providers but is not distributed along with the dataset.
-The Mapbox's Terms of Service states that:

->You may use Studio or third-party software to trace Mapbox maps solely comprised of satellite imagery ("Mapbox Satellite Imagery") and produce derivative vector datasets for non-commercial purposes and for OpenStreetMap

 **You are free to copy, distribute, transmit and adapt this data, as long as you credit "Geoalert / Mapbox" as the data source.
 You are supposed to distribute the derived data under the same license.**